Ellen MacArthur goes sailing with A Chacun Son Cap, a French charity for children with cancer and leukaemia.

 East Coast cruising is offered for Over 18s as well as U18s for the first time.

-Run the Trust’s first widening access canal boat trip with CanalAbility in Essex.
+The Trust’s first widening access canal boat trip with CanalAbility launches in Essex.